ura2404/uBackup/README.md

 # uBackup
-Backup system for lot of OS
+Backup script for lot of OS